taniagreen03/taniagreen03.github.io/index.md

 ## About Me

-Hi!
-I’m Tania Green — a business operations analyst turned aspiring data scientist, passionate about problem-solving through machine learning and statistical insight.
-Take a look at my curated portfolio below.
+Welcome!
+I’m Tania Green — a lifelong learner who loves using data to answer big questions.
+Scroll down to explore my handpicked data science projects, and feel free to reach out if one sparks your interest!

 <a href="/files/Tania_Green_Resume_2025.pdf" class="button" target="_blank">📄 View My Resume</a>
 <a href="https://www.linkedin.com/in/taniagreen03" class="button" target="_blank">🔗 Connect on LinkedIn</a>